 There are instructional benefits of utilizing technology through the district's network.
 These benefits include: access to additional educational software, consistency of program use, security filters and firewalls, and standardization of

-Laptops are covered by a warranty for the entire term of the lease.
-In the event that part of the hardware fails such as the keyboard or mouse, the student can bring it to laptop central and receive a loaner while their laptop is repaired.
+Laptops/iPads are covered by a warranty for the entire term of the lease.
+In the event that part of the hardware fails, such as the keyboard or mouse, the student can bring it to school technology staff and receive a loaner while their laptop is repaired.
 The students will be notified when their laptop has been fixed and is ready to be returned.What will happen if my child loses the laptop or it is stolen?

 As per the signed authorization form, the student and parent should immediately contact the police and school officials to file a report.
-If the laptop is recovered, it will be returned to laptop central for updating.
+If the laptop is recovered, it will be returned to district staff for updating.
 A replacement will be issued on a temporary basis until resolution of stolen laptop.Is there a cost to parents associated with their child receiving a laptop?

 There are numerous ways for students and the public in general to gain access to the internet.
 The students will have access at school, they may visit the public library, and there are numerous local hot spots throughout the area.
 More HotSpot areas will be listed soon and all Schools will become hotspots in the future as well.How will Internet Safety be addressed?

 Currently, every school has web filtering in place in compliance with the Federal “Children’s Internet Protection Act” (CIPA).
-Laptops in the 1:1 initiative will be filtered the same way all computers are filtered.
-Students and Parents will receive extensive instruction regarding the safe use of the Internet.CLICK HERE TO DOWNLOAD THE FULL LIST OF FAQs
+Technology devices are filtered while on the school network.
+Students and parents receive extensive instruction regarding the safe use of the Internet at each school site.CLICK HERE TO DOWNLOAD THE FULL LIST OF FAQs